pahaz/py3line/README.rst

-**Author**: `Pahaz Blinov`_
+**Author**: `Pahaz White`_

 **Repo**: https://github.com/pahaz/py3line/

-Pyline is a UNIX command-line tool for line-based processing in Python with regex and output transform features similar to grep, sed, and awk.
+Pyline is a UNIX command-line tool for bash one-liner scripts.
+It's python line alternative to `grep`, `sed`, and `awk`.

 This project inspired by: `piep`_, `pysed`_, `pyline`_, `pyp`_ and
 `Jacob+Mark recipe <https://code.activestate.com/recipes/437932-pyline-a-grep-like-sed-like-command-line-tool/>`_

-**requirements**: Python3

 **WHY I MAKE IT?**

-I sometimes have to use `sed` / `awk`.
+Sometimes, I have to use `sed` / `awk` / `grep`.
+Usually for simple text processing.
+Find some pattern inside the text file using Python regexp, or comment/uncomment some config line by bash one line command.

-Not often, and so I always forget the necessary options and `sed` / `awk` DSL.
+I always forget the necessary options and `sed` / `awk` DSL.
-But I now python, I like it, and I want use it for data processing.
+But I now python, I like it, and I want use it for this simple bash tasks.
-Default `python -c` is hard to write the kind of one-liner that works well.
+Default `python -c` is not enough to write readable bash one-liners.

 Why not a `pyline`?
  * Don`t support python3
- * Have many options (I want as much simple as possible solution)
+ * Have many options
- * Bad performance
  * Don`t support command chaining

-Why not a `pysed`?
- *
+**PRINCIPLES**

+ * AS MUCH SIMPLE TO UNDERSTAND BASH ONE LINER SCRIPT AS POSSIBLE
+ * AS MUCH EASY TO INSTALL AS POSSIBLE
+ * AS MUCH SMALL CODEBASE AS POSSIBLE

 Installation
 ============